 Little known facts

-Once upon a time there was a battle for a black jersey in the Giro.
-The 'maglia nera' was 'awarded' to the rider who had accumulated the greatest amount of time in the saddle and finished in last place.
+Once upon a time, there was a battle for a black jersey in the Giro.
+The 'maglia nera' was 'awarded' to the rider who had accumulated the greatest amount of time in the saddle and finished in the last place.
 The classification was introduced in 1946 but quickly removed in 1951 as some riders would deliberately waste time to claim the prized jersey.
 The jersey was won twice by Luigi Malabrocca and the last wearer was Giovanni Pinarello.